libfuse/libfuse/README.md

     $ meson configure # list options
     $ meson configure -D disable-mtab=true # set an option

-To build, test and install libfuse, you then use Ninja:
+To build, test, and install libfuse, you then use Ninja:

     $ ninja
     $ sudo python3 -m pytest test/